sahanakvh/code_renders/README.md

 When prompted:
-1. Enter the password you set for the `postgres` superuser (Note: The script will use your system user `vivek.m` for database access)
+1. Enter the password you set for the `postgres` superuser (Note: The script will use your system user `sahanak.m` for database access)

 **Windows:**
 ```cmd